Öhringen: Climate

 Hohenlohe is part of the warm temperate Central European climate, with still predominantly maritime character.
 The changing topography on a small scale, especially between valley and high altitude, also causes the climate varying greatly from place to place.
 The local climate of Öhringen mediates between the milder of the Neckar river basin, the somewhat rougher the Hohenlohe plain and the upland climate prevailing in the Swabian-Franconian forest mountains. Öhringen has a mean annual temperature of 8.7 C. The monthly average for January and July are on Keuper height by about one to two degrees lower.
 These temperature differences are especially clear in the winter, when snow still lies on the heights, but it is melted away in the plane already.
 The average annual precipitation is falling in Öhringen at 734 mm, in the higher areas of the Keuper forest mountains up to 1000 mm and sometimes over it.
 The arrival of spring, with the beginning of the apple blossoms, is around May 4 in Öhringen, further to the east later, further west earlier.
 The German Weather Service operates a weather station in Öhringen.

+The Öhringen weather station has recorded the following extreme values: